dcpurton/pdfoverlay/README.md

 The `pdfoverlay` package provides a simple interface to overlay text on to an existing PDF.
 The text to be overlayed is typeset and positioned normally as you would any other LaTeX document.
-Some or all of the pages of the PDF can be included and not all pages of the PDF need have overlay text.
+Some or all of the pages of the PDF can be included and not all pages of the PDF need have overlayed text.
 It’s also possible to include text between pages of the PDF.

 ## Installation from TeXLive or MiKTeX